Shin Godzilla: Accolades

-Post–release

-Further films
+Post-release

+Other films and potential sequel

-In July 2017, Higuchi attended G-Fest XXIV and said that Toho could not make another Godzilla film until after 2020.
-This was due to Toho's contract with Legendary Entertainment, which restricts Toho from releasing a live-action Godzilla film in the same year as Legendary's Godzilla films; Legendary released Godzilla: King of the Monsters in 2019, originally intended to be released in 2018, and Godzilla vs. Kong in 2021, originally intended to be released in 2020.
+In July 2017, while attending the American fan convention G-Fest, Higuchi confirmed that Toho could not produce another Godzilla film until after 2020.
+This was due to Toho's contract with Legendary Entertainment, who were producing their own Godzilla films, that restricts Toho from releasing their Godzilla films in the same year as Legendary's Godzilla films; Legendary released Godzilla: King of the Monsters in 2019, originally slated for 2018, and Godzilla vs. Kong in 2021, originally slated for 2020.
 At the time, Higuchi noted that Legendary's contract was effective until 2020.
+In May 2018, Toho announced that it would not make a sequel to Shin Godzilla, but expressed interest in a potential shared universe series, akin to the Marvel Cinematic Universe, featuring Toho's monsters.

-After Shin Godzilla, Toho and Polygon Pictures produced a trilogy of anime Godzilla films: Godzilla: Planet of the Monsters (2017), Godzilla: City on the Edge of Battle (2018), and Godzilla: The Planet Eater (2018).
-In May 2018, Toho announced that it would not make a sequel to Shin Godzilla, but would instead establish a shared universe model similar to the Marvel Cinematic Universe.
+Despite not producing a direct sequel, Toho released a trilogy of anime films: Godzilla: Planet of the Monsters (2017), Godzilla: City on the Edge of Battle (2018), and Godzilla: The Planet Eater (2018); an anime series, Godzilla Singular Point (2021); and another live-action film, Godzilla Minus One (2023).

-In 2022, Hideaki Anno revealed that he had planned to create a sequel to the film, stating that "I wrote a proposal during the filming of Shin Godzilla on February 3, 2016, labeled Sequel Shin Godzilla Memo.
+In 2022, Hideaki Anno revealed that he wrote and submitted a proposal for a potential sequel, stating, "I wrote a proposal during the filming of Shin Godzilla on February 3, 2016, labeled Sequel Shin Godzilla Memo.
 The primary working title for the project was Shin Godzilla Raids Again (シン・ゴジラの逆襲, Shin Gojira no Gyakushu) and with the assumption that Mr. Higuchi would direct, it was meant to be something like a Toho Champion Festival kaiju showdown.
 Since it was concocted to be released in 2018, the shortest time possible for a domestic-made Godzilla film to be released, it was a rough draft for people who wouldn't like Shin Godzilla, an idea that wouldn't cost too much or take too long to create.
 I believed that it would be a bad idea to let it go to waste so I gave the proposal, draft, and visuals, as a gift to Mr. Higuchi and Toho, but since it was premature or whatever, among other reasons, after the film's release the discussion ended.
 While I did feel it was a waste, it's not something I could help since Toho decides what gets made."

+In July 2025, Bloomberg News reported that a potential sequel to Shin Godzilla is amongst Toho's prospects.
+At San Diego Comic-Con the following month, many attendees were eager to ask Higuchi about a potential sequel, but such questions became prohibited midway through his press roundtable interviews.
+In an interview with The Direct, Higuchi seemed disinterested in a sequel, stating: "Well, I think if I were to make a sequel, then that's going to mean I'm going to have a lot more work, and I prefer to just come to Comic-Con, buy some toys, and play.
+So I don't know what kind of themes I would put into a sequel."